 Richmond Tours & Activities

 While many believe that small cities are easier to navigate, it’s common to discover that the best places—restaurants, shops, bars and more—are secrets well-kept among locals.
-One way to explore all that Richmond has to offer is by booking one of these tours.
+One way to explore all that Richmond has to offer is by booking a city walking tour.
 (Worth looking out for especially are the Richmond food and craft beer tours).

 As part of the campaign Virginia for Lovers, Richmond is a place that doesn’t hide its gay and queer influences.
 You can have a great brunch surrounded by lip-singing drag queens at Godfreys, enjoy a queer theater show—dramas and comedies—at the Richmond Triangle Players or enjoy a beer in one of Richmond’s LGBT bars, including Barcode or Babes (of Carytown).